Divide-By-0/blog/content/posts/things.md

 # Fun

+**[EarOS One Concert Earplugs](https://amzn.to/3X1Rvqj) - $40**.
+Developed with the MIT Acoustic Lab, this gives far higher quality audio than jamming foam earplugs into my ears.
+[The crowd agrees with me, and one-off reviews say it's better than the popular alternatives](https://amzn.to/45QheGc).
 **[Proxmark 3 RFID Cloner](https://amzn.to/3GZSBfo) - $75.** Designed by the veritable and prolific [Samy Kamkar](https://twitter.com/samykamkar).
 Quick to setup and it clones basically all cards I throw at it.
 **[RFID Ring](https://amzn.to/3AhjojO) - $30.** Clone any card onto this, then just tap with your finger to use it.
 Rumor is Oura Gen 4 will have this.
 **[Colored Flame Birthday Candles](https://amzn.to/41qsCGh) - $7.** Cheap, simple, and cool on birthdays.